teresacho135/react-state-and-props/readme.md

 ## Exercise: React TVMaze

-For this exercise, we are going to build a React app from scratch that will serve as a movie browser application, allowing users to enter a search term, and view results of tv shows via the TVMaze API.
+For this exercise, we are going to build a React app from scratch that will serve as a tv browser application, allowing users to enter a search term, and view results of tv shows via the TVMaze API.

 The desired outcome is for you to take a look at the solution and from there devise your own implementation.
 We have also included a step-by-step walkthrough of how to build out the demoed solution below.